Checklist · Payroll & Finance

-19 Mar CHECKLIST: End of Financial Year Payroll
+2020 End of Financial Year Payroll - A Checklist

-When it comes to payroll, despite what many people think, the end of the financial year doesn’t need to be a daunting time.
+When it comes to payroll, despite what many people think, the end of the financial year isn’t a big deal.

 Payroll just rolls over month to month, but every year there are a few legislation changes that kick in from 1 April.
-Most updates should be taken care of by your payroll software provider but in some cases you may also need to make a few changes in your account.
+Most updates should be taken care of by your payroll software, but in some cases you may also need to make a few changes in your account.

 The start of a new financial year is also a great opportunity to review the settings in your payroll system to ensure everything is up-to-date.